 Being there felt so free and my mind was at ease.

 In the day time we hiked around, climbed mountains, stolled along the beaches, and walked narrow paths in a steep mountain slopes.

 That I thought was a little scary, especially when I looked down and saw the ocean right underneath me.

 When I was resting, surronded by nature and beautiful scenery, I got the feeling that I was whole, content, happy and mindful.

 Feeling I want to carry with me and remember always.

 We spent four days in Hornstrandir, sleeping in a tent and cooking outside.

-I´m glad that we were well equipped and in a good hiking condition.
+I´m glad that we were good in the equipment department and in a good hiking condition.
 The hiking code for this trip would be difficult, but I´m definitely going back some day.

 Places we hiked: Horn, Ytra horn, Miðfell, Rekavík, Langikambur, Hvanndalur, Gljúfurárfoss, and from Veiðileysufjörður to Hornvík.